gaboperezb/dronocargo_react/README.md

-# Component
+# Note

+This file contains a graphic I made of the UI, where I show how the app is divided into components, as well the Hierarchy.

 ```
-Components and Hierarchy (UI).png
+components-hierarchy.png
 ```
-This file contains a graphic I made of the UI, where I show how the app is divided into components, as well the Hierarchy.

 ## Run Dronocargo